manamin0521/recipe-cloud-computing/README.md

 # Recipe Recorder

-The Recipe Recorder allows users to record recipe onto their accounts.
+The Recipe Recorder allows users to record recipe onto their accounts

 ## Getting Started